San Miguel Beermen: Magnolia Beverage Masters (2007–2008)

 After 20 years of carrying the San Miguel name, the San Miguel Corporation radically changed the team name to Magnolia Beverage Masters starting the 2007–08 PBA season.

 Prior to the change, they named Tanquingcen as coach while they acquired Larry Fonacier from Red Bull.
-In the 2007 PBA Draft, Samigue Eman and Jonas Villanueva were taken in the first round.
+In the 2007 PBA draft, Samigue Eman and Jonas Villanueva were taken in the first round.

 Former first over-all pick Mike Cortez and Ken Bono were dealt by Alaska for Beverage Masters LA Tenorio and Larry Fonacier in a blockbuster trade.

 In what could be one of the biggest single-day trade in PBA history, Magnolia acquired Marc Pingris from Purefoods in exchange for a future draft pick.

-Back as San Miguel Beermen (2008–2011)
+Back Again as San Miguel Beermen (2008–2011)

 In 2008, the team again reverted to its old name, the San Miguel Beermen.

-In the 2008 PBA Draft, the team used its 3rd pick in the 1st round to select 5-foot-11 point guard Jayson Castro, then traded Jayson Castro to Talk 'N Text for the 6-foot-7 guard/forward Jay Washington.
+In the 2008 PBA draft, the team used its 3rd pick in the 1st round to select 5-foot-11 point guard Jayson Castro, then traded Jayson Castro to Talk 'N Text for the 6-foot-7 guard/forward Jay Washington.
 They also drafted 5-foot-11 point guard Bonbon Custodio using their 8th pick in the 1st round.
 They have also acquired 6-foot-9 center Mick Pennisi from Red Bull in exchange for their 2010 1st round draft pick.